We have a refreshment stop to suit everyone

-Whether you are a gourmet looking for the tastiest ‘Kaiserschmarrn` (a type of pancake dish), a hiker looking for the best view or the sporty type looking for the highest mountain hut, with over 60 huts and alms to choose from, the Region Seefeld has just the right refreshment stop for you.
+Whether you are a gourmet looking for the tastiest ‘Kaiserschmarrn` (a type of pancake dish), a hiker looking for the best view or the sporty type looking for the highest mountain hut, with over 60 huts to choose from, the Region Seefeld has just the right refreshment stop for you.

 Onwards and upwards: after a strenuous hike, the opportunity for some refreshment is twice as welcome and the mountain vista doubly rewarding.
 For spectacular views and marvellous food, try the following huts: